Save Downtown Chico / A Citizens' CoalitionUpdated

 Recused.

 He owns roughly half a block of downtown property — tenants include Parkside Tap House, Metric Cosmetics, and KRCR's Chico newsroom.
 The project would reshape the streets his buildings sit on.
-So he stepped out of the vote.
+So he stepped out of both votes.
 Textbook compliance.

 What Mayor Reynolds did